Key Takeaways

 When to Go

 Timing: Start around 7-8 PM if you want to eat and ease in.
 Or roll up at 10 PM if you're coming from dinner elsewhere.
+Just know that arriving after 10 on a Saturday means longer waits at the popular spots.

 The Bottom Line

 Rainey Street is the best nightlife move for Austin bachelor parties.
 Walkable, fun, no bottle service BS, and enough variety to keep everyone happy.
+Start at Banger's, work your way down, and let the night take you where it goes.

 Need help planning the rest of your Austin weekend?
 We've got you.